ellievogel/ellievogel.github.io/index.md

 ## About My Project

-This summer, I am working to develop benchmarks to run on various quantum computers, comparing their results and revealing advantageous connections between various quantum computing applications and quantum architectures.
+This summer, I am working on CutQC: an open source code repository for quantum circuit cutting.
+After implementing current Qiskit syntax in the repository, I mapped the classical reconstruction of quantum information onto GPUs, eventually utilizing parallel GPUs to achieve better runtime.
+In my research, I also analyze the current state of the art capabilities of the classical simulation of quantum circuits.

 [My Final Report](files/finalreport.pdf)